Abandonment of Contract

 · As to the frustration issue

-- Given the conclusions as to the variation and abandonment issues, it was not necessary and would be artificial to determine the frustration issue.
+- Given the conclusions as to the variation and abandonment of contract issues, it was not necessary and would be artificial to determine the frustration issue.

 If a party to a contract wishes to keep the contract alive and to later enforce its terms, it should take steps to actively show a clear intention to perform its terms or at least make clear by expressly stating, that it does not abandon the agreement.
-Failure to do so may lead to a conclusion of abandonment.
+Failure to do so may lead to a conclusion of abandonment of contract.

 The blog published by Rostron Carlyle Rojas Lawyers is intended as general information only and is not legal advice on any subject matter.
 By viewing the blog posts, the reader understands there is no solicitor-client relationship between the reader and the author.
 The blog should not be used as a substitute for legal advice from a legal practitioner, and readers are urged to consult RCR on any legal queries concerning a specific situation.